-An at-grade crossing, also referred to as street level crossing, is where a roadway passes across a rail line at the same elevation.
-Vehicles are required to stop and yield to the crossing train.
+An at-grade crossing, also referred to as street level crossing, is where a roadway and rail line cross each other at the same elevation.
+Vehicles are required to stop and yield to crossing trains.

 There are several at-grade crossings in Strathcona County.
-Both Canadian Pacific (CP) and Canadian National (CN) operate rail lines which run through Strathcona County.
+Both the Canadian Pacific Railway (CP) and Canadian National Railway (CN) operate rail lines through Strathcona County.

 Complaints about suspicious activities, blocked crossings, missing railway crossing signs or operational problems with grade crossing warning systems (e.g., lights, bells or gates) should be directed to the appropriate railway company.

 - Canadian Pacific Railways (CP)